 This behavior is unique among vertebrates, and would certainly come as a surprise to an attacker.

 Ant colonies have different types of ants filling different roles, including ants whose job is to defend the colony against attackers.
-But this species of ant does more than just run at attackers with sharp mandibles.
-They have a strategy that has given them the nickname of kamikaze ants.
+But for about 15 species of ants in Southeast Asia known collectively as "exploding ants," defending the colony means more than just biting attackers with their mandibles.

-Worker ants have large poison-filled glands that run down the length of their bodies.
-When under threat, the worker ant will violently contract its abdominal muscles to essentially blow itself up and spray the sticky poison on the attacker.
-The poison is corrosive, chemical irritant, which can immobilize victims.
+Worker ants from these species have large, poison-filled glands that run down the length of their bodies.
+When under threat, a worker ant will violently contract its abdominal muscles to essentially blow itself up and spray the sticky poison on the attacker.
+It may not be a Hollywood-esque ball of flames, but the explosion itself isn't what's dangerous — its only purpose is to release the corrosive chemical irritant, which can immobilize or kill the attacker.

-Though it will die in the process, the worker ant's action can save the entire colony.
+Although this also kills the ant, her action can help save the entire colony.
 Whether or not the exploded ants are honored with a hero's burial is unknown.

 This is another species that sprays a noxious substance, minus the drama of dying in the process.
 That's because in this case, it's an individual defense mechanism rather than one that benefits the colony, so dying in the process would defeat the purpose.